Customizing the user interface¶

 - You can use the Order field to change the order in which fields are displayed on the form.
 Lower numbers are displayed ahead of higher numbers.

 - Click on Save and New to add more fields, and Save when are finished.

 - You'll be taken to a screen listing all your fields and their settings.
 Click Preview (all fields) to make sure your form looks the way you want it to.
 Click Use (create mode) to go to the page containing your form.
-Copy the link and use it to create a navigation menu item (see the previous section for instructions).
+Copy the link and use it to create a navigation menu item (see Customizing the navigation menu).